 - Blacksite: Area 51 is an interesting chicken-or-the-egg case.
 While the game is so atrociously bad that it ensured no future Area 51 games would be made, the game's Obvious Beta glitches and other signs of having been rushed out the door are an indication that Midway Games was already on the brink of collapse.
 Sure enough, the entire company folded soon after the game's release.
 Lead designer Harvey Smith stated that the game was badly rushed, the team at times having only four days to fix and polish a level, and that "it went straight from alpha to final" in the last few months before release.
 While there were elements that he liked (such as the political commentary), overall he felt that the game deserves the reception it got, saying "this project was so fucked up."

 - Following Midway's departure from the arcade business, the Cruis'n arcade racing series didn't have much of a future after the release of Cruis'n Exotica, the third and then-final Cruis'n game made for arcades and ported to the Nintendo 64.
-Midway nonetheless made attempts to continue the series specifically for game consoles, which started with Cruis'n Velocity, a forgettable GBA game that has little to do with the series.
-Midway later tried again with Cruis'n for the Wii, a dolled-up Porting Disaster of their The Fast and the Furious arcade game with all references to the film within the game scrubbed out; that received critical drubbing, abysmal salesnote , and sent the series into hibernation.
+Midway nonetheless made attempts to continue the series specifically for game consoles to no success.
+The first attempt, Cruis'n Velocity on the GBA, was hardly known and even less remembered.
+The second attempt years later, Cruis'n for the Wii, became widely recognized as one of the most wretched games released for the platform, and for good reason—it was a dolled-up Porting Disaster of Midway's The Fast and the Furious arcade game, with all references to the film within the game scrubbed out.
+Cruis'n Wii was met with critical drubbing and abysmal salesnote , and escorted the series into hibernation.
 It would take Midway's bankruptcy, the license to the series reverting to to series owner Nintendo, and nine years for the series to resurface in any format with 2017's Cruis'n Blast, a new arcade game licensed out to developer Raw Thrills (who produced the aforementioned Fast and Furious arcade game).